Faunsdale, Alabama

 Faunsdale is a town in Marengo County, Alabama, United States.
 At the 2020 census the population was 90, down from 98 in 2010.
-Faunsdale is home to a community of Holdeman Mennonites, the such community outside of Greensboro, Alabama.
+Faunsdale is home to a community of Holdeman Mennonites, the only such community outside of Greensboro, Alabama.
 The town has the only Holdeman Mennonite Church in the area, Cedarcrest Mennonite Church.

 History

 A post office called Faunsdale has been in operation since 1841.
 The town was named for nearby Faunsdale Plantation, named after a Roman god and owned since 1843 by Dr. Thomas Alexander Harrison.
 The town was named in his honor.

 The plantation had been founded in the 1830s by Messrs Pearson and Henry Augustine Tayloe.
 The latter was also the local land agent for his older brothers Benjamin Ogle Tayloe, William Henry Tayloe, Edward Thornton Tayloe, and George Plater Tayloe, who all invested some of their great wealth in several plantations in this area.
 A 20th-century historian said they were "considered the most important pioneer cotton planters of the Canebrake, as to the extent of their enterprise there."

 Faunsdale was incorporated as a town in 1907.